 Ten Miles Past Normal by Frances O’Roark Dowell [chapter book, for ages 11-18]

-My 11.5 year old daughter and I both agree: we LOVE this book.
+My 11.5-year-old daughter and I both agree: we LOVE this book.
 Labeled as YA book, mostly because the protagonist, Janie Gorman, is a Freshman in high school finding out who she is.
-She used to be this enthusiastic do-something-different kind of kid; the kind that convinces her parents to sell their suburban home and move to country on a quasi farm raising goats and making cheese.
+She used to be this enthusiastic do-something-different kind of kid; the kind that convinces her parents to sell their suburban home and move to the country on a quasi farm raising goats and making cheese.
 But high school Janie now wants to fit in and be less nutty-crunchy … like everyone else.

 There are boy interests in Ten Miles Past Normal and Dowell has created one of my favorite boy characters with Monster Monroe.
-A gentle beast of a humongous person, Monster knows who he is and is living the life of someone with an inner zen realized.
+A gentle beast of a humongous person, Monster knows who he is and is living the life of someone with inner zen realized.
 It takes Janie a little time to realize that her original crush, Jeremy Fitch, is good-looking but shallow and that the really interesting boy is Monster.
 He, of course, knows to give Janie time and space to figure this out on her own ’cause he’s just kind of guy.

-There is no need for bullies, explicit abuse, violence, depravity or sex in this novel that shines with the bright light of Janie’s funny and wry journey of self discovery.
+There is no need for bullies, explicit abuse, violence, depravity, or sex in this novel that shines with the bright light of Janie’s funny and wry journey of self-discovery.
 She manages to look beyond her own agony as the “weird farm girl” to find other stories worth delving into.
 Set in the South, Dowell deftly carves in a Civil Rights story that actually rings true and is inspiring in that she portrays ordinary people doing brave and extraordinary things.

 That Janie’s mom is a blogger was an additional delight for me and my daughter who shares Janie’s annoyance that her mother is blogging.